vermasaurabh19/zomato-scraper/README.md

 In the above website the restaurants are ordered on the basis of thier rating.

-In the website point of interest was restaurant name, rating, votes, cuisines served, address, costs for two.
+In the website, point of interest was restaurant name, rating, votes, cuisines served, address, costs for two.

-Using css selectors and xpath fetched the required information.
+Using css selectors and xpath, fetched the required information.

-Later cleaned the data using gsub and trimws in base r
+Later cleaned the data using gsub and trimws and finally imported the output.